Pattern archetype

 If unaddressed

 Energy and emotional reserves continue to deplete.
 The gap between what you want to do and what you can actually sustain widens.
-Eventually the system corrects involuntarily — through illness, withdrawal, or breakdown — in a way that is harder to recover from.
+Relationships begin to thin as the person has less and less to give outside their primary drive.
+Health markers deteriorate — sleep quality, immune function, cardiovascular strain.
+Eventually the system corrects involuntarily — through illness, withdrawal, or breakdown — in a way that is harder to recover from and that often damages the very things the person was working so hard to protect.

 If addressed